Senior Leadership Team

 Cecelia gotham canisius

 As chief of staff, Gotham serves as an advisor to the president and fulfills a key administrative role in advancing institutional initiatives and projects, including implementation of the university's strategic plan.
-A member of the president’s Senior Leadership Team (SLT), the chief of staff assists in facilitating meetings of the SLT, oversees implementation of the communications strategy, and participates on critical internal committees, representing the president.
-The chief of staff also serves as secretary to the college’s Board of Trustees and the school corporation.
+A member of the president’s Senior Leadership Team (SLT), the chief of staff assists in facilitating meetings of the SLT and participates on critical internal committees, representing the president.
+The chief of staff also serves as secretary to the university’s Board of Trustees and the school corporation.

 Gotham began her career at Canisius as assistant director of Stewardship and Events in 2014.
 She then served as associate director of regional volunteers and programs at the University of Rochester, assistant director of donor relations at Fordham University, and director of Alumni Engagement at Canisius University.
 Gotham holds a bachelor’s degree in marketing and a master’s degree in communication and leadership, both from Canisius.